What is a charter school and how is it different than a traditional school?

 Where do your students go after elementary school?

-Most of our students go on to other charter schools or magnet schools, such as the Ann Richards School for Girls, East Austin Charter Prep, KIPP, Fulmore Magnet Program or Kealing Magnet Program.
+Most of our students go on to other charter schools or magnet schools, such as the Ann Richards School for Girls, KIPP, Fulmore Magnet Program or Kealing Magnet Program.
 Some go on to attend private schools if scholarships are available, and others go on to their assigned Austin ISD middle school.

 How involved are your parents and are there volunteer opportunities available to parents?